jamessu2/open_image_websites/README.md

 ### Potential Developments
+1st stage, completed Dec 4th, 2019.

+Next-level functionality:

-1. Can't seem to autosearch:
+1. Figure out how to autosearch these sites:
 	- https://www.pexels.com
 	- https://www.reshot.com

-	Trying to retrieve their input boxes gives an *"Element not interactable"* message.
+	Trying to retrieve their input boxes gives an *"Element not interactable"* error message.
-	Tried `find_element_by_css_selector` instead of `find_elements_by_xpath`, to no avail.
+	Tried Python's `find_element_by_css_selector` instead of `find_elements_by_xpath`, to no avail.

 2. Next-level functionality: Allow the user to re-search all the sites for a new term / phrase.
 Don't terminate until the user **quits**.

-	(i.e. user didn't find a picture that fit his/her needs on the initial search)
+	(i.e. need to run more searches)